 If you consider to study this programme my advice would be to believe in yourself and go for it.
 There are so many people who don’t get into the programme and might think it is too hard because of statistics.
 Personally I was never very good at these topics in school, but in Groningen you get good guidance.
 I remember I was very uncertain about applying and now I know it is the best thing I've ever done.

-Lauren Krook, lecturer in Research Methods, Academic Skills and Bachelor's thesis supervisor
+Laurent Krook, lecturer in Research Methods, Academic Skills and Bachelor's thesis supervisor

 I work at the Teaching Unit of the Psychology department.
 This means that I teach a selection of basic course units for the Bachelor's programme in psychology, both in English and Dutch.